 Downtown Miamians in need of a little extra lunchtime pampering were recently thrilled to learn that celebrity chef Daniel Boulud’s db Bistro Moderne has added a gourmet sandwich bar serving upscale $15 soup and sammie combos including a house made bratwurst, a mojo-roasted pork “Croque Señor” (think Cuban sandwich with a French twist) and a Cape Cod-worthy lobster roll.

 This latest innovation from Miami’s exciting new Franco-American bistro adds a bit of wiggle room to the 5 star dining experience which spans a lofty main dining room, a stylish bar and lounge space as well as a street level terrace facing the busy Miami River.
 Popular for lunch, Sunday brunch, and the Lucky Seven Happy Hour (where everything is $7), db Bistro captures the sizzle of Miami but never loses sight of our decidedly casual lifestyle.

 Appealing to the working man, the pleasure cruiser and a growing Downtown residential population, db Bistro Moderne knows how to gain traction in the highly competitive Miami restaurant scene.

 NeMesis Urban Bistro

-And don’t forget, the Annual Food Network South Beach Wine & Food Festival takes place every February on the sunny sands of South Beach bringing the most important names and famous faces in the culinary cosmos right to our shore!
+South Beach Magazine helps keep you posted on who might be cooking in Miami next year!
+Don’t forget, the Annual Food Network South Beach Wine & Food Festival takes place every February on the sunny sands of South Beach bringing the most important names and famous faces in the culinary cosmos right to our shore.